Numbers in JPQL and Criteria Queries

 This page covers the following topics:

-- 2 unary operators:
+- Two unary operators:

-+(plus) and-(minus). - 4 binary operators:
++(plus) and-(minus). - Four binary operators:

-+(addition),-(subtraction),*(multiplication) and/(division).
++(addition),-(subtraction),*(multiplication), and/(division).

-The ABS Function
+The ABS function

 For example:

-The MOD Function
+The MOD function

 For example:

-The SQRT Function
+The SQRT function

 The SQRT function returns the square root of a specified argument.